How are Schedules identified

 Schedules are identified by a unique Roman numeral which has been assigned according to the moment in which a Member has joined the GATT or the WTO.
 The first one is "Schedule I (1) – Australia" and the most recent is "Schedule CLXXV (175) – European Union (28)".

 There are 136 active Schedules for the 164 WTO Members.
-There are two cases of group of WTO Members sharing a common Schedule: the European Union and its member States and Switzerland and Liechtenstein.
+There are two cases of group of WTO Members sharing a common Schedule: the European Union and its member States as well as Switzerland and Liechtenstein.

 Each Goods Schedule exists in one of the three WTO official languages and its content is never translated.